 Siquijor Island has a somewhat nefarious reputation throughout the Philippines as a place where ghosts live and voodoo abounds.
 There are stories about locals being able to hypnotize people with only their eyes and even of tourists who drink strange concoctions then wake up a day later relieved of their belongings.

 While there are traditional healers who live in the mountainous interior, you probably won't encounter any without putting in a lot of effort.
-The Healing Festival on Black Saturday during Holy Week is an exception.
-Healers from all over the Visayas converge on Siquijor to compare notes and sell concoctions -- the most famous being their 'love potion' and, of course, the antidote.
+However, most of the healers live in or around the village of San Antonio.
+Additionally, you'll likely encounter a number of traditional healers in the city of Siquijor during the Healing Festival on Black Saturday during Holy Week (April 11, 2020).
+Healers from all over the Visayas converge on Siquijor to compare notes and sell concoctions—the most famous being their "love potion" and, of course, the antidote.

-The government is actively trying to suppress the island's reputation for witchcraft.
-You probably won't even encounter charlatans or fake love potions in tourist areas.
-Ironically, it's the reputation and potential for mystique that draws many tourists to Mystique Island!
+Unfortunately, the government is actively trying to suppress the island's reputation for witchcraft, so you probably won't even encounter charlatans or fake love potions in tourist areas.
+Ironically, it's the reputation and potential for mystique that draws many tourists to Mystique Island, and hopefully, this tradition will live on in the more remote areas of the island.